 • Rooms inside the Capitol building on the House side can be reserved for public events by contacting Jeff Wall, 208-332-1150 or [email protected] (during legislative session), and contacting Terri Franks-Smith, 208-332-1112 or [email protected] (outside of legislative session).

-Rules and Removal at the Idaho State Capitol
+Which laws apply at the Idaho State Capitol?

 • It’s a good idea to protect your privacy.
 You might consider disabling fingerprint and face recognition features and other strategies to protect information stored in your phone.